 - TV & Radio – Soundtrack albums for shows like Chuck, Doctor Who, Sherlock, etc, are all in this group.
 It also includes a large compilation album of theme tunes that I’ve gathered over the years.

-- Stage & Screen – Soundtrack albums for things like the Harry Potter films, the Lord of the Rings films, The Rocky Horror Show and the We Will Rock You musical, etc, are all in this group.
+- Film – Soundtrack albums for movies like the Harry Potter series, the Lord of the Rings series, etc.

 - Cover Albums – Albums dedicated to cover versions of tracks by other artists.
 I mainly use this for albums covering Queen songs, but there are a few other little oddities I’ve ended up with as well (James Last Plays ABBA, Marching With The Beatles).